Facts & History

 The Holyoke Community College catalog contains current information regarding areas of study, career opportunities, student services, and admissions.
-However, it is not intended to be, and should not be relied upon as, a statement of the College's contractual undertakings.
-The Holyoke Community College Board of Trustees and the Massachusetts Board of Higher Education reserve the right to alter the College's academic policies, procedures, course offerings, and fees as set forth in this catalog.
+However, it is not intended to be, and should not be relied upon as, a statement of the college's contractual undertakings.
+The Holyoke Community College Board of Trustees and the Massachusetts Board of Higher Education reserve the right to alter the college's academic policies, procedures, course offerings, and fees as set forth in this catalog.

-Inquiries regarding the status of an institution's accreditation should be directed to the administrative staff of the school or college.
+Inquiries regarding the status of an institution's accreditation should be directed to the administrative staff of the college.
 Individuals may also contact: